Mosaibah/Stock-Alertify/Notes.md

 - [ ] handle errors
 - [ ] write a proper comments for the documentation
 - [ ] select only needed columns
+- [ ] make sure to use pydantic models in all responses
+- [ ] implement a proper logging